Understanding Mealtime Challenges for Seniors

 How Home Care Can Improve Home Life

 Having care at home from Helping Hands means you’ll receive fully regulated support from the nation’s most trusted home care provider.
 We offer dedicated support on both a visiting care and live-in care basis, tailored to your requirements, and flexible enough to change as your needs do.
 Our respectful and compassionate carers will support you with every aspect of your daily routine, not just at mealtimes, but throughout the day and night if you need us.
-Our skilled professionals come from all walks of life, and as we have 150 branches across England and Wales, you can be sure we’ve one near you.
+Our skilled professionals come from all walks of life, and as we have 155 branches across England and Wales, you can be sure we’ve one near you.
 We go above and beyond on a daily basis to ensure you get to live the life you want to at home, so remember – with Helping Hands, your health is our priority.

-Fully regulated Care and Support
+Fully regulated Visiting and Live-in Care

 Independent inspections

-Fully vetted and approved carers
+Fully vetted carers